-Emergency Notification Messaging System - All members of the University Community are encouraged to enroll in the Emergency Notification Messaging System.
-This alert system will issue both text and voice messages when a significant emergency occurs on our campuses.
+Emergency Notification Messaging System - All members of the University community are encouraged to enroll in the Emergency Notification Messaging System.
+This alert system issues both text and voice messages when a significant emergency occurs on our campuses.
 These messages will communicate what emergency currently exists, the location of the emergency, and advise a course of action.
 There will be updates issued as the emergency situation evolves.
-In order to be enrolled in the system members of the University Community must log into signon.stjohns.edu and chose the "UIS" tab.
-On your Personal Information Menu click on "Update your emergency information for Instant Messaging System.
-Enter the phone (cell or off-campus wired phone) number that you want to receive the emergency alert, starting with area code and leaving out the hyphen between the third and fourth numbers.
+In order to be enrolled in the system, members of the University community must log in to signon stiohns edu and choose the UIS tab.
+On the Personal Information Menu, click on "Update your emergency information for Instant Messaging System.
+Enter the phone (cell or off-campus wired phone) number to receive the emergency alert, starting with the area code and leaving out the hyphen between the third and fourth numbers.

 Fire Drills - Routine fire drills are conducted in each building once a semester on all campuses.
 In addition, all buildings have a public address system to be used in case of emergency.
-Fire drills are conducted 4 times a year in on-campus housing facilities.
+Fire drills are conducted four times a year in on-campus housing facilities.

-Student Orientation - During student orientation, the Department of Public Safety gives a presentation to students.
-At this meeting students are:
+Student Orientation - During new student orientation, the Department of Public Safety delivers presentations to students.
+At this meeting, students are:

-- Given an overview of the security components the University has in place - Directed to enter the phone numbers of the Department of Public Safety into their cell phones - Made aware of the public safety confidential phone number in case they are apprehensive about getting involved in a matter - Shown a picture of the campus emergency call towers and are given an explanation as to how they work - Made aware of the extensive surveillance system - Encouraged to seek out public safety officers to introduce themselves and to establish a relationship and comfort level, as the concept of "we are one community and family," with an obligation to help each other stay safe - Made aware that they should always be alert and try to walk in groups particularly at night - Advised they can call the Department of Public Safety at any time, whether on or off campus for help or support - Advised that they should opt-in as soon as possible to the University's Emergency Notification System - Given information on the Storm Card and detail how the card is key to both safety and information - Advised on how to maintain safety in the residence halls and other locations by using the access system and that access will not be granted without proper presentation of the card
+- Given an overview of the security components the University has in place. - Directed to enter the phone numbers of the Department of Public Safety into their cell phones. - Made aware of the public safety confidential phone number in case they are apprehensive about getting involved in a matter. - Shown a picture of the campus emergency call towers and are given an explanation as to how they work. - Made aware of the surveillance systems utilized by the department. - Encouraged to introduce themselves to Public Safety Officers in order to develop a rapport with members of the Department of Public Safety.
+It is everyone's responsibility to help keep each other and the campus safe and to establish a relationship and comfort level, as "we are one community and family" with an obligation to help each other stay safe.

+- Made aware that they should always remain alert and be aware of their surroundings.
+In addition, it is advised that whenever possible, particularly at night, that students try to walk in groups. - Advised they can call the Department of Public Safety at any time, whether on or off campus, for help or support.
+The ability to respond may be limited by the Department's limited jurisdiction for off-campus matters. - Advised that they should opt-in as soon as possible to the University's Emergency Notification System. - Given information on the StormCard and detail how the card is key to both safety and information. - Advised on how to maintain safety in the residence halls and other locations by using the access system and that access will not be granted without proper presentation of the StormCard.